CREOVAI blog

 Call scoring becomes truly powerful when it helps contact center and QA leaders harness insights that can make a lasting business impact.
 This is best exemplified through the use of AI-powered QA platforms like Creovai, which allow you to automate quality and call scoring by delving into the words used in customer conversations.
 These platforms not only increase the accuracy and reach of your call scoring efforts but also broaden the scope of insights into each interaction.

 Using a conversation intelligence platform like Creovai, you can gather a comprehensive and continuous flow of data about your contact center performance directly from all of the interactions taking place.
 With custom QA scoring, the Customer Effort Index, and CSATai (Creovai’s proprietary predictive CSAT scoring model), you no longer find yourself at the mercy of limited data samples or manual analysis.
 CSATai and Creovai’s other customizable scoring models can complement your existing scoring criteria, giving another perspective on performance and quality.
 This gives you a 360-degree view of your contact center’s performance at scale.
-Integrating platforms like Tethr into your call scoring process can help you provide efficient agent training that isn’t just about scorecard checkboxes but about measurable positive performance and growth.
+Integrating platforms like Creovai into your call scoring process can help you provide efficient agent training that isn’t just about scorecard checkboxes but about measurable positive performance and growth.

 Ultimately, successful call scoring is about more than the numbers on a spreadsheet; it's about your agents and the customers they serve.
 By implementing these best practices and leveraging QA automation technology, your contact center can transform call scoring into an invaluable process that nurtures a culture of excellence and continuous improvement for agents.